insin/newforms/docs/forms.rst

    .. js:attribute:: kwargs.emptyPermitted (Boolean)

       if ``true``, the form is allowed to be empty -- defaults to ``false``.

+   .. js:function:: isValid()

+      Determines whether or not the form has errors, triggering cleaning of the form first if necessary.

+      :return:
+         ``true`` if the form is bound and has no errors, ``false`` otherwise.
+         If errors are being ignored, returns ``false``.

+   .. js:function:: errors()

+      Getter for errors, which first cleans the form if there are no errors defined yet.

 .. js:class:: BoundField(form, field, name)